voidlabs/mosaico.io/_posts/2016-09-09-mosaico-first-birthday.md

 The traffic on **Mosaico.io** is growing day by day and **tens of thousands of email template** have been created with our free editor: we are planning some **new feature on the site**, so keep an eye on it!

-A full year has passed and Mosaico proved to be stable and solid, so we are now ready to publish the **MOSAICO commercial version**: the open source project (under GPL licensing) is here to stay, but for those who can't accept GPLv3 requirements or need **professional support**, now we have a solution.
+A full year has passed and Mosaico proved to be stable and solid, so we are now ready to publish the **MOSAICO commercial edition**: the open source project (under GPL licensing) is here to stay, but for those who can't accept GPLv3 requirements or need **professional support**, now we have a solution.

-Check out the brand new page of **[MOSAICO Commercial Version](http://mosaico.io/commercial/)**!
+Check out the brand new page of **[MOSAICO Commercial Edition](http://mosaico.io/commercial/)**!

 So, a brand new Mosaico year is coming, **brace yourself**!